 Each Building=One Property=The Household must be qualified as a New Household to Transfer.

-Regardless of whether the property is a multiple or single building property, the transfer of a LIHTC household to a LIHTC unit in a different building requires a full income certification.
+Return to Table of Contents Regardless of whether the property is a multiple or single building property, the transfer of a LIHTC household to a LIHTC unit in a different building requires a full income certification.